Harsha1115/ML-disaster-tweets/README.md

 ---

+# **Project Workflow**

+This project was developed step-by-step, starting from understanding the dataset and ending with advanced transformer-based modeling.
+The work began by loading the Kaggle Disaster Tweets dataset and examining how the tweets were structured—how many were labeled as disaster-related, how their lengths varied, and what kinds of patterns appeared in the text.
+After identifying missing values and noisy text, the dataset was cleaned and prepared for modeling.

+Once the data was ready, I performed Exploratory Data Analysis (EDA) to understand class imbalance, common keywords, and tweet length distributions.
+With this understanding, I created a baseline machine-learning model using TF-IDF and Logistic Regression to establish an initial accuracy benchmark.
+This helped determine how much improvement transformers could bring.

+After the baseline, I moved to deep learning by fine-tuning a DistilBERT model for the disaster-classification task.
+This significantly improved performance and provided stable training curves.
+In Update 2, the project was extended further by redesigning the model into a multi-task learning setup.
+Along with predicting the disaster label, the model also learned to classify each tweet into length categories (short, medium, long).
+Training both tasks together allowed the model to learn deeper text structure and resulted in smoother training behavior.

+Throughout the entire workflow, all outputs—figures, metrics, checkpoints, and notebooks—were organized into a clean directory structure to make the project easy to review, reproduce, and evaluate.
+This end-to-end process demonstrates a complete machine-learning pipeline, from raw data to advanced multi-task modeling.

 # **Update 1 - Baseline & DistilBERT Fine-Tuning**

 Update 1 focused on setting up the entire project from scratch and building the first working version of the disaster-tweet classifier.
 I started by loading and exploring the Kaggle dataset, checking tweet distributions, missing values, and basic text patterns.
 After understanding the data, I created a baseline machine-learning model using TF-IDF and Logistic Regression to get an initial performance benchmark.
 Then I moved to a transformer-based approach and fine-tuned DistilBERT for two epochs, generating training curves, accuracy scores, and confusion-matrix visuals.
 This update established the core workflow of the project - data preparation, exploration, baseline modeling, transformer training, and organized output folders.
 It set the foundation for deeper improvements implemented later in Update 2.